rahrajlat/astro-airflow-hackathon/mac_os_api/USB_CONTROLLER_README.md

 The `planet_exploration_rover` DAG captures a frame after ultrasonic detection, sends the frame and measured distance to the local Ollama vision model, and shows the structured assessment in the HITL decision task.
-The human still chooses the physical action, including returning to base using the outbound step count stored in XCom.
+The human still chooses the physical action, including a return attempt using the outbound count stored in XCom.

 ## Serial protocol